 Our named executive officers receive a base salary to compensate them for the satisfactory performance of duties to our Company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Base salaries for our named executive officers have generally been set at levels deemed necessary to attract and retain individuals with superior talent.
-Base salaries for 2022 for the named executive officers were set based on market competitiveness utilizing the compensation data of the peer group provided by the Compensation and Organization Committee's compensation consultant.
+Base salaries for 2023 for the named executive officers were set based on market competitiveness utilizing the compensation data of the peer group provided by the Compensation and Organization Committee's compensation consultant.

-In December 2021, the Compensation and Organization Committee approved increases for each named executive officer at the time, as shown below, effective January 1, 2022, based on its review of the base salaries of executives in similar positions at the companies in our peer group.
+In December 2022, the Compensation and Organization Committee approved increases for each named executive officer at the time, as shown below, effective January 1, 2023, based on its review of the base salaries of executives in similar positions at the companies in our peer group.
+In connection with the hiring and appointment of Ms. Birkemeyer as Chief Financial Officer effective March 20, 2023, and Ms. Ferstler as Senior Vice President, Sales effective July 31, 2023, the Compensation and Organization Committee established their annual base salaries, as shown below, based on its review of the base salaries of executives in similar positions at the companies in our peer group.

-The following table sets forth the annual base salary of each of the named executive officers for 2022, as well as the percentage increase over 2021 base salary amounts:
+The following table sets forth the annual base salary of each of the named executive officers for 2023, as well as the percentage increase over 2022 base salary amounts:

-Name 2022 Base Salary 2 021 Base Salary Percentage Increase
+Name 2023 1 Base Salary 2022 Base Salary Percentage Increase

-Daniel Reuvers \$ 625,000 \$ 572,000 9.3 %
+Daniel L. Reuvers \$ 650,000 \$ 625,000 4.0 %

-Brent Moen \$ 411,000 \$ 397,000 3.5 %
+Elaine M. Birkemeyer \$ 400,000 N/A N/A

-Kristie Burns \$ 362,000 \$ 350,000 3.4 %
+Kristie T. Burns \$ 376,000 \$ 362,000 3.9 %

-Eric Pauls \$ 340,000 \$ 325,000 4.6 %
+Sherri L. Ferstler \$ 340,000 N/A N/A